hotstuff194k/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.

+# 2024-02-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the context of coding, this quote reminds us that writing clean, simple, and maintainable code is a hallmark of expert craftsmanship.
+It's not just about getting the program to work; it's also about ensuring it can be understood, debugged, and extended by others (or even yourself in the future).
+Always strive for clarity and conciseness, as complexity is often the enemy of both reliability and scalability."